SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Both mares blushed as they enjoyed the moment they were in.

-Rarity, against her best wishes to revel at this moment forever, interrupted the silence.
+Rarity, against her best wishes to revel in this moment forever, interrupted the silence.
 "Where are we going first, darling?"

 "Dinner," Pinkie answered.

 "That's good, I am rather famished.
-I skipped lunch because I figured you would want to eat on the date," Rarity said.
+I skipped lunch because I figured you would want to eat on the date."

 "I wanted to do dinner first, so we could start the date off with a dialogue.
 A little birdie told me you had something we should talk about," Pinkie said, winking at Rarity.

-"That little birdie sure is a good friend, we should do something nice for her after all this," Rarity commented.
+"That little birdie sure is a good friend, we should do something nice for her after all this."

-"Yes, that's a great idea," Pinkie said.
+"Yes, that's a great idea."

 Rarity could practically see the gears turning in Pinkie's head as she smiled, no doubt idea after idea was flying through her mind as to how they could repay their dear friend Rainbow for helping with their relationship.